hrsetyono/eightlime/README.md

-Eightlime - Metro style Sublime Text 3 Theme
+Eightlime - Sublime 3 Theme
 =============================================

 Inspired by Metro style in Windows 8.

 **Note**: Currently there is only Dark theme.
-I will start working on Light theme if there is some demands.
+I will start working on Light theme if there are demands.

 ![Eightlime Dark - HTML](http://cdn.setyono.net/eightlime/dark-html.jpg)